SystemsApproach/private5g/ran.rst

     RRC disaggregated into a Mobile Core facing control plane component (a proxy) and a Near-Real-Time Controller.

-Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that all constituent parts of the RRC, plus the PDCP, form the CU.
+Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that the RRC the PDCP, form the CU.
+Trying to reconcile these two figures is a little bit messy, but to a first approximation, the PDCP corresponds to the CU-U and RRC-Proxy corresponds to the CU-C, with the RIC "lifted out" and responsible for overseeing both.
+We postpone a diagram depicting this relationship until Section 4.5, where we summarize the end-to-end result.
+For now, the important takeaway is that the SDN-inspired refactoring of the RAN is free to both move functionality around and introduce new module boundaries, as long as the original 3GPP-defined interfaces are preserved.

 Completing the picture, :numref:`Figure %s <fig-ran-controller>` shows the Near-RT RIC implemented as an SDN Controller hosting a set of SDN control apps.
-The RIC maintains a *RAN Network Information Base (R-NIB)*–a common set of information that can be consumed by numerous control apps.
+The RIC maintains a *RAN Network Information Base (R-NIB)*—a common set of information that can be consumed by numerous control apps.
 The R-NIB includes time-averaged CQI values and other per-session state (e.g., GTP tunnel IDs, QCI values for the type of traffic), while the MAC (as part of the DU) maintains the instantaneous CQI values required by the real-time scheduler.
 Specifically, the R-NIB includes the following state.

 * Fixed Nodes (RU/DU/CU Attributes)